Sitemap

 Begin with the interface

-A top-down approach ensures you don’t waste time building generic overengineered components trying to guess how they’ll be used up the stack.
-When you journey from the user problem to the database, you build exactly what’s needed and no more, level by level.
-Another benefit is that it encourages the use of ubiquitous language in the codebases since concrete needs drive the code building.
+A top-down approach ensures you don’t waste time building generic overengineered components trying to guess how they’ll be used up the stack; you don’t create utilities and reusable components and hope for the best.
+When you journey from the user problem to the database, you build exactly what’s needed and no more, layer by layer.

 Begin with the commit message

 Coding backward can be applied to commit messages.
 This involves preparing a clear message that states the intended outcome before making any changes to the code.
 Doing so can help us stay focused and avoid diversions or trying to achieve too much simultaneously.
-It’s especially useful for people who get distracted easily.
+It’s beneficial for people who get distracted easily.
 Writing it before also helps to make commit messages less about the code and more about the added value in business terms.

 A small commit is one with minimal scope; it does one “thing.” […] A commit is atomic when it is a stable, independent unit of change.
 Write Better Commits, Build Better Projects